The Fender Standard Telecaster

 Fender also gives you a bonus with their advanced shielding.
 This means that the single-coil buzz, which most Teles have, is reduced to a minimum.
 With this, you can do more experimentation without noise and hums bothering you.

-However, if you really want to customize, you can simply swap out any components and replace it with the ones you love, its fine.
+However, if you really want to customize, you can simply swap out any components and replace them with the ones you love, it’s fine.
 This is what makes this Tele more versatile and playable.

 Better than Strat?

 Not only me, but many players love Tele over Strats for various reasons.
 One is the uniqueness of the Tele.
 It’ll shine distinctly and perfectly with other instruments in play.

 It’s Simple and Very Playable – It Rocks, Indeed!

 Whether you are a beginner or concert king, Fender Standard Telecaster is something you might want to own.

 It has all the simple things you need in a Tele, and yes, it’s indeed twangy.

 Take a break from all those complicated controls and start to give this thing a break on your next practice or concert, perhaps!

 - Might need to upgrade the pickups, but not necessary

 - A little heavy